|Amounts in $CAD unless otherwise noted |

 The Company’s unaudited interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the accounting policies we adopted in accordance with IFRS.

-Element’s unaudited interim condensed consolidated financial statements and related management discussion and analysis as at and for the three and nine-month periods ended September 30, 2019 have been filed on SEDAR (www.sedar.com).
+Element’s unaudited interim condensed consolidated financial statements and related management discussion and analysis as at and for the three-month period ended March 31, 2020 have been filed on SEDAR (www.sedar.com).

 About Element Fleet Management